What You Need to Do to Grow Wealth

-The good news is that if you don’t want to pay taxes, there are other investment vehicles you can use aside from basic savings accounts that will allow you to defer or even avoid paying them completely.
+Taxes can take away some of your financial gains, but the good news is that if you don’t want to pay taxes, there are investment vehicles you can use that will allow you to defer or even avoid paying them completely.

 For example, you can place money into a Certificate Deposit that you will be able to borrow against if an emergency arises, but will grow tax free until you cash it in.

-The trick is to learn enough about each type of investment so that you can grow wealth while at the same time protecting your principle.
+The trick is to learn enough to grow wealth while at the same time protecting your principle.

 It’s always best to make sure you get the return of your money instead of just trying to get a return on your money.